annotons/genocrowd/docs/docs.md

-all the documentation (including what you are reading) can be found [here](https://genocrowd.readthedocs.io).
+All the documentation (including what you are reading) can be found [here](https://genocrowd.readthedocs.io).
 Files are on the [Genocrowd repository](https://github.com/annotons/genocrowd/tree/master/docs).

 # Serve doc locally